Home » Our School » Exam results and performance data » Exam Information

 We enter candidates under the name format of first name + middle name + (legal) surname e.g. Adam John Smith.
 Candidates must use their legal surname on all exam documentation even if they use a different name in school for all other purposes.
 The reason for this is that exam certificates are legal documents.

-It is not possible to enter students for exams in a chosen nickname or abbreviated name.
+It is not possible to enter students for exams in a chosen name, nickname or abbreviated name.

 Following entry, an individual examination timetable will be produced, this will list all the exams you need to do.
 If you spot any errors or are not sure about something you see, you must speak to the Exams Officer, Mrs Lawson, as soon as you can.

 Ensure you attend lessons until study leave begins.
-Using your GAP revision plan and attending revision lessons will help you feel more confident.
-One of the best ways to reduce anxiety around exams is to ensure you are feeling fully prepared.
+Using your GAP revision plan and attending revision lessons will help you feel more confident, and one of the best ways to reduce anxiety around exams is to ensure you are feeling fully prepared.
 Use your study leave sensibly and remember that you must embark on a careful and thorough revision programme that suits you.

 You will already have been following the GAP plan and should have a sound revision plan in place.
 You may also have already have drawn up a timetable, outlining when you will study, if not, do so now!
 Allow yourself a little time for relaxation and social activities and having decided on your timetable, stick to it!

-Check details of revision classes being held during the school day, over the exam season and any holiday revision classes that are being held.
+Check details of revision classes being held during the school day, after school and during the exam season.
 Make use of the knowledge and guidance of teaching staff running the sessions to help with your revision.

-Please read this booklet and the included Notice to Candidates and keep it in a safe place.
-It is your responsibility to be present at all your examinations and arrive at least 15 minutes before the start, lining up quietly outside.
+It is your responsibility to be present at all your examinations and arrive at least 15 minutes before the start.

-The only acceptable reason for absence from an exam is on medical grounds, dependent on the circumstances, including your previous attendance at school we may require evidence in the form of a doctor’s note.
+The only acceptable reason for absence from an exam is on medical grounds, or crisis.
+Dependent on the circumstances, including your previous attendance at school we may require evidence in the form of a doctor’s note.
 If you are unable to attend, your parent or carer must contact the school at least 30 minutes before the exam giving full details.

 If anything occurs that may impair your ability to sit an exam, (e.g. a broken arm) you must give as much notice as possible in order for us to make arrangements for you to continue with your exams.